graemefox/mimi/README.md

 3) You can detect whether a potential microsatellite marker contains other fragment length altering polymorphisms, outside of those caused by the change in number of motif repeats.
 Insertion/deletions in the flanking regions are clearly visible and can be avoided when designing your microsatellite panel.
-Mutations of this sort are an important source of error and would otherwise be very difficult to detect in a panel designed in a single individual. (fig. 3).
+Mutations of this sort are an important source of error and would otherwise be very difficult to detect in a panel designed in a single individual.
+(Fig. 3).

 **Fig. 3**